-Looking for engaging activities for Women’s History Month?
+Looking for engaging activities on amazing women and their movements?
 Here’s our collection!

 Students hear and discuss excerpts from President Trump's inaugural speech, and discuss the Women's March on Washington and its sister marches across the world.